 In September of 2011 I had a photography show at the Clay Paper Scissors Gallery in downtown Cheyenne.
 My show, “Rising from the Ashes: New York City 2005″ featured photos of New York City four years after the Sept.
 11 terrorist attacks.
 In December my “Rising from the Ashes” show was shown at the Cheyenne Family YMCA.
 That exhibit is on permanent display in Cheyenne at Cheyenne’s Fire and Rescue building.
 My photograph, “Robin in the Snow,” was juried into the Governor’s Capitol Art Exhibition.

 I also am an Individual Professional Artist Development Grant recipient from the Wyoming Arts Council for my Vedauwoo book and an SCBWI Rocky Mountain Region conference that I attended in the past.

 I’m also the mother of a preemie daughter, who was born ten weeks early.
-She is now six.
+She is now seven.
 I plan on writing a book about my three-month-long experience in the NICU to help other parents cope with the ups and downs of being in the NICU.